 Apologies for the poor quality pics on this one – I had to take screenshots from a video.

 I couldn’t resist trying these, they just sounded too interesting not to!
-They tasted pretty good, but I don’t think I’d stand in line to eat them again.
+They were seasoned well and tasted pretty good, but I don’t think I’d stand in line for these again.
 The crablets are deep fried with the shell, so you end up needing to (discreetly) remove so many tiny pieces of shell, which can be a little irritating.

 This waffle was a standout in the sweet department.
 Zee chose a Nutella and banana waffle, and it was perfect!
 The waffle was light and fluffy, and banana with Nutella is always a winner.